 This could be a trivia question, but I'm asking it as a serious inquiry.
 Does anyone know which museum first collected photographs?
 I'm not looking for the first that exhibited photographs (although…Continue

 Started this discussion.
 Last reply by Dr. Joe Rock May 2, 2018.

 Timothy Greyhavens has not received any gifts yet

 My blog on intersections between photography and philanthropy is called A Well Defined Start.

 My email address is email@example.com.

 My phone number in the U.S. is 206-769-1370.

-Roddy Simpson, in his book The Photography of Victorian Scotland, states that four Daguerreotypes were exhibited, but…Continue
+Roddy Simpson, in his book The Photography of Victorian Scotland, states that four Daguerreotypes were exhibited, but information I received directly from the RSA indicates only three were…Continue

 Posted on August 29, 2015 at 20:00 — 10 Comments